StephenZhang945/P2_Traffic_Sign_Classifier/Writeup_Traffic_Sign_Classifier.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an softmax, logistics and cross-entropy function, and then calculate the training loss, optimizer is Adamoptimizer, because it's fast optimizer than SGD, EPOCHS = 10
+To train the model, I used an softmax, logistics and cross-entropy function, and then calculate the training loss, optimizer is Adamoptimizer, because it's fast optimizer than SGD, hyperparameters as below:
+EPOCHS = 10
 BATCH_SIZE = 126
 learning_rate = 0.005